dannypsnl/rocket/rocket-doc/content/documents/fairing.md

 then we can use the fairing implementor by using `Attach` method to emit it.
 We can call `Attach` several times, but carefully with it since it could modify request and response!

-Why embedded `fairing.Fairing`?
+Why embedded `rocket.Fairing`?
 It would provide default behavior for `OnRequest` and `OnResponse` if you didn't provide one, so it's a good practice to embedded since we could add more fairing methods into it.